O-LAP/home/README.md

 ## The Technology

-O-lap is part exploration into a new way in thinking and working with design.
+O-LAP is part exploration into a new way in thinking and working with design.

 ### Software
 We are built on foundations of Javascript, Git and the Web.